Wolsten/ARTE/readme.md

 which demonstrate specific setup that cannot be abstracted with a common interface.
 In theory a plugin could have as many of these custom methods as you like but in practice it would be better to minimise the number and ideally follow the pattern here with a single setup function, which can of course take any required parameters specific to the plugin.

-For example, referring to `src/plugins/blocks.js` we see a number of buttons declared, including the following:
+Referring to `src/plugins/blocks.js` we see a number of buttons declared, including the following:

 ```
 const options = {setState}